 Atlanta Botanical Garden – Glass Art in Bloom

-Also the Atlanta Botanical Garden there was a contemporary glass art exhibition with oversized blossoms by Seattle artist Jason Gamrath.
+Also at the Atlanta Botanical Garden, there was a contemporary glass art exhibition with oversized blossoms by Seattle artist Jason Gamrath.
 At the time, I was puzzled about having these big glass blossoms in the Botanical garden.
 I was wondering about the exhibition until I read the poignant artist’s statement.

 The most beautiful, extravagant man-made object could never creatively equal the simplest and smallest naturally occurring life form.
 The purpose of creating this series on a macro scale is to bring to light the beauty that exists within the micro scale of nature.– Jason B. Gamrath